PipedreamHQ/pipedream/docs/docs/README.md

 <!--Pipedream also makes it easy to test and validate your integrations, scaffold API requests for any app, maintain state between executions, manage execution rate and concurrency and more. -->

-Watch a 4-minute demo or go to our [quickstart guide](/quickstart/):
+Watch a 4-minute demo or review our [quickstart guide](/quickstart/):

 <!--With Pipedream, you can stop writing boilerplate code, struggling with authentication and managing infrastructure, and start connecting APIs with code-level control when you need it — and no code when you don't. -->